fsiu/SprityBirdInSwift/README.md

 SprityBirdInSwift
 =================

-Port of SprityBird to Swift from Alexis Creuzot's Objective-C source.
+Port of SprityBird (Flappy Bird clone) to Swift from Alexis Creuzot's Objective-C source.

 Authors
 =======